 Secondary Use: As used in the General Plan land use categories, a use permitted within a special land use category based on its compatibility with the primary or predominant use therein.
-That cannot supersede the primary use

 Seiche: A seiche has to occur in an enclosed body of water such as a lake, bay or gulf.
 A seiche is a standing wave that oscillates in a lake as a result of seismic or atmospheric disturbances creating huge fluctuations of water levels.